Poeschl/pixelflut-infrastructure/README.md

 If only one host is used start both docker-compose files on this machine.
 Please check if the `pixelflut_host` is then set to `localhost`.

-### Variants to run

-The `docker-compose.pixelflut-host.yml` file has multiple variants, which have different additional features.

-#### Automatic Canvas Wipe

-When starting `docker-compose.pixelflut-host.wipe.yml` an soft, automatic canvas wipe will be executed every hour and at the start.
-This might be handy to clear leftovers.
-It is done by flooding the background image from the `wiper` directory with 1 connection to the canvas.

 ### Pixelflut host